The Power of Data Reduction for Matching: Kernelization for Matching on Bipartite Graphs

-The high-level idea of our kernel is as follows: Keep in the kernel all vertices of~$X$.
-For each vertex~$x \in X$ keep all vertices in~$N^{V \setminus X}_\text{small}(x)$ and if a kept vertex is matched, then keep also the vertex with whom it is matched.
-Denote with~$K$ the set of the vertices kept so far in~$V \setminus X$.
+\paragraph{Step 2.} For the second step of our kernelization algorithm, we first mark a set~$K$ of~$O(k^2)$ vertices that are kept in the graph (and thus will end up in the kernel): Keep all vertices of~$X$.
+For each vertex~$x \in X$ keep all vertices in~$N^{V \setminus X}_\text{small}(x)$ and if a kept vertex is matched wrt.~$M_{G-X}$, then keep also the vertex with which it is matched.
+Formally, we have: